Pun – Definition, Examples, Types & Meaning

 The term “punning” is a gerund form of the verb “to pun”, which means the act of making a pun.
 It refers to the process of creating or using word plays in speech or writing.
 “Punning” isn’t as commonly used as the noun form, but its meaning is clear in the context of discussing word play.

-The phrase “to be punning out” isn’t a standard or widely recognized idiom.
+The phrase “to be punning out” isn’t a standard or widely recognised idiom.
 In the context of word play, it could suggest that someone is continuously making puns or engaging in the act of creating them to an excessive degree.
-This could be done for comedic effect, to entertain, or even to annoy others, depending on the context and the audience’s receptivity to this form of humor.
+This could be done for comedic effect, to entertain, or even to annoy others, depending on the context and the audience’s receptivity to this form of humour.